kookoolib/KooKooVBX/README.markdown

 "Twilio" is trademark of Twilio, Inc., all rights reserved.

+KooKoo is a trademark of Ozonetel Systems Pvt Ltd
 # More Information
 -----------------------------
-Please remember that your use of TropoVBX in connection with the Twilio or Tropo website and services is subject to the Twilio or Tropo Terms of Service.
+Please remember that your use of TropoVBX in connection with the KooKoo or Twilio or Tropo website and services is subject to the Twilio or Tropo Terms of Service.
 Remember that you bear sole responsibility for adequate security, protection and backup of your content, software, servers and systems in connection with your use of TropoVBX and the Twilio or Tropo services.
 We strongly encourage you to use encryption and other customary security technology to protect your content, software, servers and systems from unauthorized access or use and to routinely archive and back-up your content and other materials.
 Twilio and/or Tropo will have no liability or responsibility for any unauthorized access or use, corruption, deletion, destruction or loss of any of your content, software, servers or systems.
 You acknowledge that you are responsible for any charges incurred by virtue of your use (or any other use under your account) of the Twilio or Tropo applications and services, whether or not authorized and whether or not the application acted in error.